mlee12382/Elegoo-Neptune-Marlin/config/README.md

 A: There are two ways to identify what version board you have.
   - Via the stock firmware interface:
     - From the main screen, click on * Settings -> About *
-    - If the *Firmware* version is 1.x.x, you have a 1.2 board.
+    - If the *Firmware* version is 1.x.x, you have a v1.2 board.
-    - If the *Firmware* version is 2.x.x, you have a 1.3 board.
+    - If the *Firmware* version is 2.x.x, you have a v1.3 board.
+  - Via the Serial number:
+    - If the last block of the serial number starts with an A you have a v1.2 board
+    - If the last block of the serial number starts with an X you have a v1.3 board
   - Visual confirmation (more effort, but if you are not running stock firmware, the only way):
   - Power off, unplug and remove the bottom plate cover from your machine (Note: One screw that attaches near the LCD is shorter than the rest.
 Be sure to put that screw back in the same place when you put it back together, or you can crack or put a dimple on the top of the case)
   - The version number is printed directly on the board